nodimhu/tyche/README.md

 ## Try Tyche

-Access Tyche here [here](https://tyche-sveltehack.nodim.hu).
+Access Tyche [here](https://tyche-sveltehack.nodim.hu).
 Registration is not possible in this demo, use the following login credentials to gain access:

 | Login credentials |                             |
 | ----------------- | --------------------------- |